FAQs for SCSS Formatter

 Is a newer syntax of SASS (called Sassy CSS) that uses curly braces to separate code blocks (like in CSS).
 Files written in scss have the .scss extension.

 SASS stands for Syntactically Awesome Style Sheets.
 Is a preprocessor scripting language used for writting stylesheets, where SASS is compiled or intepreted into CSS.
 SASS is also called "the indented syntax", where it uses indentation to separate code blocks.
 Files written in SASS notation have the .sass extension.

-SCSS Formatter is a free web tool that helps you format and beautify SCSS.
+SCSS Formatter is a free and online tool that helps you format and beautify SCSS.
 It's easy, quickly and no need to install any software.
 It supports different type of indentations: from 1 to 4 spaces and from 1 to 4 tabs.